Mupa1/apple-project/README.md

 # apple-project

-> The apple-project involves cloning apple.com website using backgrounds and gradients similar to the screenshot below.
+> The apple-project is a clone of the apple.com website by using backgrounds and gradients.

 ![screenshot](./images/apple-page-screenshot.png)